Janice Turner: Accolades

-She was awarded Interviewer of the Year in the 2014 and 2019 British Press Awards.
+Turner won Interviewer of the Year in the 2014 and 2019 British Press Awards.

-She won British Press Awards columnist of the year in 2020 and Comment Journalist of the Year at the 2018 British Journalism Awards.

 She was shortlisted for best columnist in 2005, 2007, and 2008, 2016 (highly commended), 2017, 2018 and 2019.
 She was shortlisted for best interviewer in 2006 and 2017.
 She was short-listed for the 2017 Orwell Prize.
+Turner won the 2020 Orwell Prize for Journalism.
+She won "Interviewer of the Year – Broadsheet" at the 2020 Press Awards.
+She won Comment Journalist of the Year at the 2018 British Journalism Awards.

 In 2016, Turner won the award "A Woman's Voice" in the Editorial Intelligence awards which she declined with the following statement:

 'Man is defined as a human being and a woman as a female.'
 Simone de Beauvoir wrote those words in 1949.
 And in journalism, they are still true.
 Marina, Rosamund, Mary and I have written about elections, war, Brexit, celebrity, poverty, refugees, sport...
 But whatever women columnists write, and however well we write it, our words are heard only in a minor key.
 A woman's voice.
 I would be letting down the many talented female human beings on British newspapers if I accepted this award.